UoMTeam3/Autonomous-Color-Object-Retrieval-Robot/README.md

-#  Autonomous Color Object Retrieval Robot (Leo Rover)
+#  Autonomous Color Object Retrieval Robot

 ## Overview
 This repository contains the implementation of an **Autonomous Color Object Retrieval System** built on the **Leo Rover platform**.
 The robot is designed to autonomously detect, navigate to, pick up, and sort objects based on their color.